 We never approach a holiday with a destination or set departure date in mind.
 We approach it with a budget.
 Be flexible on destination, and as flexible as possible on dates.
 We settled on Hawaii last year because it was (surprisingly) the destination that COULD offer us a budget holiday.
 If the flights and accommodation to Mexico or Belize had worked out cheaper, then we would have gone there instead.

 Finding the dirt cheapest flight is key – whatever you don’t spend on flights you can spend on your holiday!
-I use ITA Matrix and Skyscanner to narrow down the cheapest fights.
+I use ITA Matrix (or something like Skyscanner) to narrow down the cheapest fights.
 For the most part, if you are unfamiliar with these amazing tools… you won’t believe the savings you can find here vs traditional search engines.
 Skyscanner might be a little easier to use.
 I’ll write a post on how to use ITA Matrix to find the cheapest flights in the future (← done, go read it)!

 ITA Matrix found us return fights to Oahu for $389.00 return per person on April 14th.
 (I’ve just checked and that price is back again for this coming April – so those prices were NOT a fluke!)
 We booked our holiday for the 14th, because that was the cheapest day to go to the cheapest destination.